Pregnancy Diary Week 37

-These green skinned vegetables are very flexible and can be integrated into many dishes.
+These green-skinned vegetables are very flexible and can be integrated into many dishes.
 Pop them into a stir-fry, in nice thin strips, or use them as a veg accompaniment to a huge range of dishes.

 Did you know that courgettes can help ease or even cure asthma?
-They have a lot of anti inflammatory properties and a good bit of Vitamin C. With Vitamin C they can help prevent bruising and scurvy.
+They have a lot of anti-inflammatory properties and a good bit of Vitamin C. With Vitamin C they can help prevent bruising and scurvy.

 Courgettes have generous amounts of potassium, folate and Vitamin A, plus lutein which is good for the eyes.

-They can also help prevent the onset of multiple sclerosis – MS. A regular intake of courgettes lower high homocysteine levels and they are also supportive in capillary arrangement.
+They can also help prevent the onset of multiple sclerosis – MS. A regular intake of courgettes lower high homocysteine levels and they are also supportive in a capillary arrangement.